 Chart of string lengths (and pitches when bought).

 Note: Maura is labelling the outermost string on the right-hand side as string 8.
 In my article in FoMRHI I missed the fact that this string's vibrating string length must be measured from its wrest pin to the metal rider on the soundboard and not to the hitch pin plank like all the other strings.
-Maura measures string 8 at approx 34.5cms and similar in length to string 11 on the right-hand ('treble') side.
+Maura measures string 8 at approximately 34.5cms, and similar in length to string 11 on the right-hand ('treble') side.

 She also notes that the gauge of this string looks very similar to the other strings.
 Just as on the other 19-string instrument, this outermost right string seems not to be functioning as the lowest note.

 The pitches of the instrument when bought are quite chaotic.
 Overall the strings are getting progressively shorter (approx 2cms) throughout the instrument (as usual at first left to right on the left side and then right to left on the right side).
 Other things being equal, the progression will be scalar and most probably a diatonic scale although the pitches given are very far from that.
-The string length of c.54 cms is typical for fairy bells with a lowest note of C. But at least one 19th source gives F major as the tuning for an 8-string fairy bells and F is the tuning of the lowest note that Maura measured.
+The string length of c.54 cms is typical for fairy bells with a lowest note of C. But at least one 19th source (Dictionary of Musical Terms, Novello 1876) gives F major as the tuning for an 8-string fairy bells and F is the tuning of the lowest note that Maura measured.

 The 8- and 10-string models, the first to be introduced, can do what fairy bells do: with almost no effort they can be be made to sound quite like a peal of bells and it's not too difficult to swing/wave/rotate the instrument (as in producing the peal sound) and play Westminster Chimes or other chimes and other bell-like effects that would have been familiar to audiences of the time.
 And, with more effort, some simple tunes with a narrow range can be played.
 Anyone wanting more musical possibilities than this could simply play a different instrument.